Economic Linear Quadratic MPC With Non-Unique Optimal Solutions: Main Results

 such that has all eigenvalues strictly inside the unit circle, but some optimal solutions can destabilize the system, e.g., for feedback matrix $L=-I$, yielding $v=-Lx$ we have

-which has one eigenvalue outside the unit circle.
-Note that, while Assumption~\ref{ass:dissipativity} holds, Assumptions~\ref{ass:stability_rank},~\ref{ass:stability_pd},~\ref{ass:strict_dissipativity} do not hold.
+which has one unstable eigenvalue.
+Note that, while Assumption~\ref{ass:dissipativity} holds, Assumptions~\ref{ass:stability_pd},~\ref{ass:strict_dissipativity} do not hold.
 Indeed, as stated by Theorems~\ref{thm:existence} and~\ref{thm:stability}, a positive semi-definite solution $P$ yielding the optimal cost-to-go exists, but the closed-loop system is not exponentially stable for all optimal control inputs.

 Note that, if